Sapphhh/MqlPlusPlus/README.md

 Estabilishes a connection with the open MQL5::Metatrader5 terminal.
 In case of an error, the function returns 'false' and the **last_error** variable is set.
 If this occurs, a description of the error can be retrieved using the function LastError.
+If you close the terminal, you need to call **Init** again once it is reopened.
 ```cpp

 using namespace MQL5;